intel/pailliercryptolib/README.md

 The hardware requirement to use the library is AVX512IFMA instruction sets enabled CPUs, as listed in Intel codenames:
  - Intel Cannon Lake
  - Intel Ice Lake

-We are planning to add support for more SKUs.
+Note: We are planning to add support for more SKUs.

-Currently the library has been tested and confirmed to work on Ubuntu 18.04, 20.04 and RHEL 8.4.
+As for the operating systems, ehe library has been tested and confirmed to work on Ubuntu 18.04, 20.04 and RHEL 8.0.

 ### Dependencies
 Must have dependencies include: